DTUWindEducation/final-project-grustlers/README.md

 The data provided is hourly wind data at 4 different locations (specified by latitude and longitude) and 2 different heights (10 and 100 m for the provided data) near the Horns Rev 1 offshore wind farm.
 This combined with power curves for selected turbines will then provide the user with key wind energy metrics such as wind speed distribution, wind roses, and AEP.

-The package allows users to visualize and easily interpret the data for the initial stage of wind energy project planning.
+The package allows users to visualize and easily interpret data for the initial stage of wind energy project planning.

 ## Quick-start guide